cypress-io/cypress-example-recipes/examples/server-communication__pass-value-between-specs/README.md

   .should('deep.equal', expectedTodo)
 ```

-The console log messages from the plugin file show the saved and retrieved items
+The console log messages from the setupNodeEvents function show the saved and retrieved items

 ```text
   Running:  first-spec.js  (1 of 2)